The Importance of RCD Protection

 50 / 1667 = 0.029

-All circuit should now be RCD protected, especially Sockets and accessories in 'Special Locations' such as a Bathroom or Outside.
+All circuits in a domestic/residential environment should now be RCD protected, especially Sockets and accessories in 'Special Locations' such as a Bathroom or Outside.

 BS7671:2018 18th Edition States: